sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 ## Adding/updating static route flow
 When a new static route is added to config_db STATIC_ROUTE_TABLE, the following steps are taken.

 * 1\.
-BfdRouteMgr is notified of the new static route.
+StaticRouteBfd is notified of the new static route.
 Skip this route if there is no "bfd" field or "bfd"="false".
 * 2\.
-BfdRouteMgr check TABLE_CONFIG to see if the route is already in this table
+StaticRouteBfd check TABLE_CONFIG to see if the route is already in this table
    * If the route is NOT in the TABLE_CONFIG:
        * A new route will be added to TABLE_CONFIG.
        * A new route will be added to TABLE_SR, but make it's nexthop list empty (BFD state update will modify the nexthop list).